jfo/weblog/content/post/2017/2017-09-15-mapping-the-monado.md

   (cons x '() )))
 ```

-I have no way of creating objects other than lists,, or types of any kind at
+I have no way of creating objects other than lists, or types of any kind at
 all, in Sild, but let's call a  "`Thing`" simply something that is wrapped in a
 list.
 Remember, it doesn't really matter what the _structure of the type_ is,
 only that these particular interfaces are satisfied.